 Chr.
 Hansen is committed to maintaining a transparent and constructive dialogue with shareholders and other stakeholders.
-The dialogue and relationship are managed in accordance with the Company's Corporate Governance, Communication and Business Integrity Policies, as well as positions on Investor Relations and Corporate Social Responsibility.
+The dialogue and relationship are managed in accordance with the Company's Corporate Governance, Communication and Business Integrity Policies, as well as positions on Investor Relations and Sustainability.

-The policies and positions were updated and approved by the Board of Directors at a board meeting in September 2015 and are available on www.chr-hansen.com.
+In 2016/17 the policies and positions were updated and approved by the Board of Directors at a board meeting in September 2016 and are available on www.chr-hansen.com.